-- 19. Where the adoption of a new accounting standard during the year has had a material effect on the reporting position, performance of the council or disclosures, the council should disclose the impact on transition of adoption of the new standard using either the specific transition disclosures or the general disclosures in AASB 108.28. - 20.
-The Code includes illustrative transition disclosures for significant accounting standards adopted during the year.
+- 20. Where the adoption of a new accounting standard during the year has had a material effect on the reporting position, performance of the council or disclosures, the council should disclose the impact on transition of adoption of the new standard using either the specific transition disclosures or the general disclosures in AASB 108.28. - 21.
+The Appendix section 5 of the Code includes illustrative transition disclosures for significant accounting standards adopted during the year.